 Free or cheap will writing services

 You may have seen charities advertise their free will writing services or even DIY kits.
-For the most part, these are legally sound and you will be assisted by a solicitor who specialises in wills.
-While you are not obligated to, most charities provide this service in the hope that you’ll donate or leave a bequest to them in your will.
+For the most part, these are legally sound and you'll be assisted by a solicitor who specialises in wills.
+While you're not obligated to, most charities provide this service in the hope that you’ll donate or leave a bequest to them in your will.

 These services may not be suitable for you if your will is considered to be complex.
 For example, if you are a business owner, have overseas or multiple properties, or have many family members looking to claim your estate.

-Let’s empower your employees by ensuring their wishes are properly secured
+Will writing employee benefits: Empower your employees by ensuring their wishes are secured

-As we mentioned, the most set of reasons for not having a will, is lack of understanding:
+As we mentioned, the most common reasons for not having a will have to do with a lack of understanding.
+Here are some stats that might surprise you:

 - 15% believe it is too expensive to write a will